kirillvh/Activation_Function_Research/README.md

    It matched GELU while taking about `1.94x` as long on CPU.
 This negative confirmation is the repository's strongest evidence about the variant.

+## Next Step
+Investigate if periodic data such as audio responds better to the studied periodic activation functions than the CIFAR-10 image dataset.
 ## Research Summary

 ### PEUAF Evolution Confirmation (Synthetic PQD, Not CIFAR-10)